Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

 \subsection{Quantum currents}

-The KDQ, being a way to characterize quantum fluctuations, also enters implicitly in quantum many-body and condensed matter physics.
+The KDQ, being a way to characterize quantum correlations of incompatible observables, also enters implicitly in quantum many-body and condensed matter physics.

-A first example is represented by quantum currents that are a central concept in quantum transport and non-equilibrium thermodynamics.
-In this regard, let us take into account a classical stochastic dynamics on a set of discrete states $\{i\}$.
+The first example is represented by \emph{quantum currents} which are a central concept in quantum transport and non-equilibrium thermodynamics.
+Consider a classical stochastic dynamics on a set of discrete states $\{\ket{i}\}$.
 These could label distinct sites in a lattice, or distinct energy states.
-A standard definition of \emph{probability current} between states $j$ and $i$ is given by~\cite{seifert2012stochastic}
+A standard definition of \emph{probability current} between states $j$ and $i$ at a given time $t$ is given by~\cite{seifert2012stochastic}

 that corresponds to the difference between the joint probability of being in $i$ and jumping to $j$ ($W_{ij}$) minus the probability of the opposite trajectory.
-The particle/energy/\dots current so defined satisfies the continuity equation for the probability $p_i$ of being in state $i$:
+The current satisfies the continuity equation for the probability $p_j$ of being in state $\ket{j}$:

-Consider now a quantum system evolving unitarily between the states $\ket{i}$.
+Now consider a quantum system evolving unitarily between the states $\ket{i}$.
 As discussed in~\cite{HovhannisyanNJP2019}, for a quantum system subject to unitary dynamics, Eqs.~\eqref{eq:prob_current} and \eqref{eq:continuity} are valid provided that

 where